 Question 21: Define “dependency injection”.

-Dependency injection is a process where variable dependant objects are injected into the application instead of being brought there by a user.
+strong>Dependency injection is a process where variable dependent objects are injected into the application instead of being brought there by a user.

 Why would you need this?
 Well, one of the main uses for this is testing.